MehmetZorlu07/remote-mentoring/wiki/status-reports.md

 ## Status Reports of Week 6 and 7
 The database system has been updated on a large scale.
 Some of the tables have been re-constructed.
 The registration form has been updated so that all entries for fields are captured now.
 A single page can be displayed now which has the details of a specific project.
 The researchers can apply to the projects if they are eligible (not applied before).
 Academics have an interface for creating a project which captures the projects details via a form.
 Currently, I am working on the functionality of editing and deleting a project as an academic.

+## Status Report of Week 8
+Dummy data is created for projects so that it's easier to repopulate the database.
+A research is conducted on how to test and evaluate the application.
+The functionality for editing the projects is fully working now.
+Additionally, an apply button is created for researchers to be able to apply to the projects under right conditions.
+I made a research about how to "delete" a project.
+Unfortunately my pc crashed so, I gave it to the repairing.

+## Status Report of Week 9
+I got my pc back and re-built my development environment.
+My projects page is created which presents the users all the projects that they are related.
+If the user is a researcher, applied-approved-declined projects are displayed and if the user is an academic, all the projects they have created are displayed.
+To add to this, My Account page is created which displays the users their own profile data.
+Finally, deleting a project functionality is successfully implemented for academics.

+## Status Report of Week 10
+The functionality for displaying all the researchers related to a project is implemented for academics.
+In this week, it took me a very long time to accomplish the functionality of approving/declining a project by academics due to lots of debugging.
+My aim was to finish all 5 must have features in Moscow Principles but I could only do 2.
+Finally, I have implemented the functionality of a researcher withdrawing their application from a project.